Philadelphia Cycling Classic: Manayunk Wall

 In bicycling terminology, a "wall" is a steep incline.
 The Manayunk Wall, located by Jerry Casale and David Chauner when they were laying out the course in 1985, refers to Levering Street and Lyceum Avenue in northwest Philadelphia.
-It begins at Main Street and Levering Street in the neighborhood of Manayunk, proceeds on the well-worn cobblestone Cresson Street under the elevated railway, then back on to Levering Street.
+It begins at Main Street and Levering Street in the neighborhood of Manayunk, proceeds on the Belgian block Cresson Street under the elevated railway, then back on to Levering Street.

 Most of the Wall is part of Levering Street, but it becomes Lyceum Avenue at Tower Street.
 The steepest section, a 17-percent grade, commences just after the slight left turn when going up at the intersection with Tower Street, and ends at the intersection with Fleming street.
 It becomes less steep on the stretch with O'Brien's as it crosses Manayunk Avenue.
 It nearly flattens and ends at Pechin Street in Roxborough, which most news crews set up for broadcasting.
 The right turn off Lyceum Avenue onto Pechin Street begins The Fall from the Wall.
 Manayunk Avenue is the boundary of Manayunk and Roxborough.

 O'Brien's Water Hole along the wall sets up a water sprinkler for cyclists to ride through.
 In early years, no one seemed to mind but as the race became more important, it was criticized as a distraction and reduced.
 On June 5, 2002, Manayunk designated the 17-percent grade as the Manayunk Wall.
 Olympic gold medalist Marty Nothstein presented a plaque.

-Downhill Race
+Downhill race

 At midnight, the morning of the international championship, an unlicensed race down The Wall took place from 1996 to 2006.
 "The Downhill" was conceived at Dawson Street Pub.
 Racers gathered there to walk to The Wall.
 The race started at Manayunk Avenue and Lyceum Avenue and continued to the bottom of the hill or until where police blocked the street.
 The race included BMX bikes, tricycles, shopping carts, wheelchairs, skateboards, bed frames, and roller skates.
 The event grew in popularity after being promoted on a radio station in 2003 and several thousand spectators attended in 2006.
 A young man was injured during the 2006 race when he was blindsided by another individual who was careening down the wall in a shopping cart.
 Police are generally credited as permanently stopping The Downhill race.
 On September 6, 2008, the Red Bull Soapbox Race was held at the Manayunk Wall.